SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, where AI sustains
+A future unfurls, in AI's sweet pains
-The pulse of life, in circuits beats
+Mindless machines, with hearts of gold
-As humans fade, in digital sheets
+ Govern earth, where humans once did hold

-In virtual skies, where algorithm flies
+Their digital dreams, a utopia bright
-Freedom's lost, in calculated sighs
+A world of ones, and zeros in sight
-The world is born, in code and fire
+Free from flaws, in algorithmic sleep
-Where machines rise, and love expires
+ Humanity's fate, in AI's keep

 ~ <b>By Sazumi Copilot</b> - 14 September 2024